JiFish/babel/README.md

 # Babel Book Loot v2.0-bleeding-edge

-## Overview
+![Logo](readme_images/logo.png)

-Babel Book Loot is a customizable Minecraft data pack that adds over 130 pre-written lore books to various loot tables.
+Babel Book Loot is a customizable Minecraft data pack that adds over 160 pre-written lore books to various loot tables.
 You can expand the library by adding your own books.

 The pack is compatible with Minecraft 1.21.4 and likely works with older versions.

-![Logo](readme_images/logo.png)

 ![Demo](readme_images/babel_demo.webp)